kubernetes-sigs/external-dns/docs/tutorials/aws.md

 ## Govcloud caveats

-Due to the special nature with how Route 53 runs in Govcloud, there are a few tweaks in the deployments settings that needs to be applied.
+Due to the special nature with how Route 53 runs in Govcloud, there are a few tweaks in the deployment settings.

 * An Environment variable with name of AWS_REGION set to either us-gov-west-1 or us-gov-east-1 is required.
 Otherwise it tries to lookup a region that does not exist in govcloud and it errors out.